Music Box Collection

 the Great East Japan Earthquake struck.

-The coastal town of Matsushima suffered devastating damage from the tsunami.
+Matsushima, a town located on the coast, suffered immense damage from the tsunami.

-The Music Box Museum was also unable to escape the damage, and it was decided to close that same year.
+The Music Box Museum was also unable to escape the damage, and its closure was decided that same year.

 Voices of sadness over the closure were heard from both within and outside the prefecture.

-The reborn Museum has been upgraded as a facility where you can enjoy not only music boxes but also three collections: the "Toy Collection" of Teruhisa Kitahara, known as a "toy collector," and the "Segawa Mode Collection," which displays dresses from the golden age of Parisian haute couture.
+The reborn Museum is now a facility where you can enjoy not only music boxes, but also the "Toy Collection" of Teruhisa Kitahara, known as an "toy collector," and the "Segawa Mode Collection," which displays dresses from the golden age of Parisian haute couture.

 In this article, we will introduce the charms of "The Museum MATSUSHIMA"!